Manoui/website/index.md

 </p>

-<u>First, try to write something, we’ll tell you if your words have a chance to become famous:</u>
+**First, try to write something, we’ll tell you if your words have a chance to become famous:**

 {% include button_1.html %}